glesys/butler-service/README.md

 ### Default routes

-There are 3 default routes; "readme", "schema" and "graphql".
+There are 4 default routes; "readme", "schema", "graphql" and "health".
 They can be updated at `butler.service.routes` in `config/butler.php`.

 For example you might want to listen for graphql on `/api` instead of `/graphql`.